 - Find company insurance plans that provide support for employee mental health issues

-Some people are more comfortable asking for help anonymously, so allow them to submit concerns and struggles using an online Q&A platform can help encourage the more vulnerable members of your team to speak up and seek help.
+Some people are more comfortable asking for help anonymously, so allowing them to submit concerns and struggles using an online Q&A platform can help encourage the more vulnerable members of your team to speak up and seek help.

 Building an inclusive workplace can play a big part in employees' mental health.
-To learn more on how to create a safe and inclusive workplace for all, download our whitepaper: "Diversity fails without inclusion".
+To learn more on how to create a safe and inclusive workplace for all, download our whitepaper: "Diversity Fails Without Inclusion".